HypeCheck

 Artichoke Extract

-Also known as: Cynara scolymus, Globe Artichoke Extract, Artichoke Leaf Extract, ALE, Cynara cardunculus
+Also known as: Cynara scolymus, Globe Artichoke Extract, Artichoke Leaf Extract, ALE, chlorogenic acid extract

 What the Science Says

-Artichoke extract comes from the leaves and bracts of the globe artichoke plant (Cynara scolymus) and contains active compounds like chlorogenic acid, caffeoylquinic acids, and flavonoids.
-Clinical evidence, primarily from combination nutraceutical trials, suggests it may help lower LDL cholesterol, triglycerides, and markers of inflammation in people with high cholesterol or metabolic issues.
-Animal studies also suggest liver-protective and antioxidant effects, though these have not been confirmed in large human trials on their own.
+Artichoke extract comes from the leaves of the globe artichoke plant (Cynara scolymus) and is rich in compounds like chlorogenic acid and caffeoylquinic acids.
+Clinical research — mostly in combination with other ingredients like bergamot — suggests it can help lower LDL cholesterol, triglycerides, and markers of inflammation in people with high cholesterol or metabolic issues.
+Animal studies also point to liver-protective and antioxidant effects, though human-only trials isolating artichoke extract are limited.

 What It Doesn't Do

 Won't cure a hangover — a randomized controlled trial found zero benefit over placebo.
 Not a replacement for statins if your doctor has prescribed them.
-No solid human evidence it treats Alzheimer's disease or neuropathic pain — those findings are from animal studies only.
-Don't expect it to work as a standalone cholesterol drug; most positive human data comes from combination products.
+No solid human evidence it treats Alzheimer's, neuropathic pain, or cancer.
+Most cholesterol studies used it in a multi-ingredient blend, so you can't credit artichoke alone.

 Evidence-Based Benefits